khang200923/rss_reader/README.md

 # rss_reader
-Reader I made for your favorite RSS feeds
+Reader for your favorite RSS feeds

 How to use this repo:
 - Fill in the feeds (URL) and their associated score in the rssFeeds.txt file (higher score = more priority).
 For example: